 The Red Wedding brings an end to the northern rebellion, with Roose Bolton being named the Warden of the North for his aid in it, and several great benefits befell House Frey, including the lordship of Riverrun.
 However, it also destroys what honor is left in the house, as they violated one of the oldest and most sacred traditions of old, the guest right.
 This leads to antipathy and disgust towards the house by most Westerosi, including their own allies.
 Additionally, though no other house has dreamed to repeat the breaking of the right, it has left a more lasting stain on the ancient guest right, with safety and security in a strange castle no longer being considered guaranteed.

-Since the Red Wedding, several of Lord Walder Frey's kin have been killed by the brotherhood without banners (under the leadership of Lady Stoneheart, the resurrected Catelyn Stark) or northmen such as Lord Wyman Manderly in retaliation.
+Since the massacre at the Twins, several of Lord Walder Frey's kin have been killed by the brotherhood without banners (under the leadership of Lady Stoneheart, the resurrected Catelyn Stark) or northmen such as Lord Wyman Manderly in retaliation.
 During the siege of Riverrun Jaime sees Robb's crown worn by Ryman's whore.
 The crown ends up in the grasp of Lady Stoneheart after Ryman's party is ambushed.

 Ser Jared Frey tells Lord Wyman Manderly that, contrary to the true story, the Red Wedding was actually Robb Stark's work.
 According to the Frey fictionalization, Robb changed into a wolf-man beast before the eyes of the Freys and tore out the throat of Jinglebell, a harmless simpleton.
 Furthermore, he allegedly would have slain Lord Walder Frey if Ser Wendel Manderly had not put himself in the way.
 According to this version of the event, the other northmen also turned into wolves to join Robb's attack.

 - Lord Roose Bolton.